-Meteorology is the study of the Earth’s atmosphere, a component of Earth system science, and a meteorologist is someone who predicts the weather.
-Aviation meteorology with flight program degree students become experts in math and physics, build a comprehensive knowledge of meteorology and gain in-depth exposure to fields like oceanography, geology, space science, environmental science, climate science and atmospheric chemistry.
+Meteorology is the study of the Earth’s atmosphere, and a component of Earth system science; a meteorologist is someone who predicts the weather based on the systems of the Earth’s atmosphere, and an aviation meteorologist does all that with a singular focus on the aviation industry.
+Aviation meteorology students become experts in math and physics, build a comprehensive knowledge of meteorology, and gain in-depth exposure to fields like oceanography, geology, space science, environmental science, climate science and atmospheric chemistry.

 An aviation meteorology with flight program degree from Florida Tech develops a strong background in aviation with experience in modern meteorology technology and industry best practices.

 A unique and memorable component of each student’s first-year experience in the aviation meteorology degree with flight program at Florida Tech is the Whole Earth course.
 This class, which integrates biology, chemistry, physics, geology, and mathematics, leads students to experience and understand our planet as a system of interacting processes.
 Students may also enroll in Weather Briefing, a course that covers the key aspects of forecasting.

 Aviation meteorology with flight program degree students also enjoy the benefit of flying on the Space Coast with 300+ days of ideal flying weather.
 A diverse fleet of high-tech aircraft and world-class facilities at nearby Melbourne International Airport also factor in to making Florida Tech a top-notch flight university.